19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 If there were multiple interruptions, or they lasted longer than 1 hour, a PC must succeed a [DC](DC.md) 15 [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) check.
 If they fail, they only receive the benefits of a short rest.

-If a PC was engaged in [Spell Scroll Memorization](../Magic/Spellcasting/Spell%20Scrolls.md#Spell%20Scroll%20Memorization), roll a d6.
-On a 1, the interruption occurs during that activity.

-- For spell swap interruption, see [Interruption](Resting.md#Interruption) for short rests.
-- For heavy mental activity, they must stop the activity to engage in combat.
+For heavy mental activity, a PC must stop the activity to engage in combat.

 - They suffer a [Critical Miscast](Dice%20Rolls/Critical%20Miscast.md) if the activity involved [The Spellcasting Roll](../Magic/Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll).
 - Any damage they take **forces** them to stop activity and thus suffer a [Critical Miscast](Dice%20Rolls/Critical%20Miscast.md).

 ## Full Rest